 Of late, a drive to restore this important part of our culture and heritage is gaining ground.
 With Al-Nino effect in full swing, there’s been a major push to clean & restore these water sources.
 Water conservation is another impending factor.
-While, it’s not possible for me to document and present the entire drive, I’m posting few pictures which I captured by chance during my city exploration this week.
+I cannot document and showcase the entire Stepwell cleanup and restoration drive.
+I’m posting a few pictures clicked by me during my chance visit to the Kadam Kund area.

-Kadam Kund is one of the Baoris under clean up & restoration drive.
+Kadam Kund is one of the Baoris being cleaned up & restored.
 It has three reservoirs & is reasonably big.
-The source of water in this Baori is water collected from the nearby hills during the rainfall.
-During the monsoon season (rainy spell in Indian sub-continent) one can experience multiple waterfalls emanating from the nearby hills.
-I found local residents removing dirt and debris from Kadamb kund water reservoir during my visit.
-Some were dressed in pre-designated orange t-shirts with a special message printed on it while others chose their regular attire.
-The JMC provided support by way of resources like vehicles to remove the debris along with other logistical support.
+The source of water of this Baori is water collected from the nearby hills during the rainfall.
+During the monsoon season, one can witness multiple waterfalls from the nearby hills.
+I found local residents removing dirt and debris from the Kadamb Kund water reservoir during my visit.
+Some of them were even dressed in the pre-designated uniform – orange t-shirts with a special message printed on it.
+The JMC provided logistical support.
 It’s great to see people coming forward for the cause.

 The current drive is a great attempt to clean ancient water sources before the onset of rains.
-Preserving our heritage, I feel is of utmost importance.
-A large number of Baoris were built by the royalty in 19th Century which are now in disrepair & bad shape requiring urgent restoration.
-I hope to do few more write up on such Baoris in Jaipur pretty soon.
+Preserving our heritage is important.
+A large number of Baoris were built by royalty over the last few Centuries which are now in disrepair requiring urgent restoration.